-One of the richest, most cosmopolitan and beautiful places in the world for a wonderful holiday, Dubai is one of seven ancient kingdoms that make up the United Arab Emirates.
-Situated on the warm waters of the Arabian Gulf, this incredible city stands out as a lively beacon from the surrounding sand dunes, while the skyscrapers and massive hotels jutting into the clear, blue sky belie the culture and seclusion on offer here.
+Dubai is one of the richest, most cosmopolitan and beautiful places in the world and is one of seven ancient kingdoms that make up the United Arab Emirates.
+Situated on the warm waters of the Arabian Gulf, this incredible city stands out as a lively beacon from the surrounding sand dunes, while the skyscrapers and massive luxurious hotels jutting into the clear blue sky.
 Dubai holidays offer pristine white beaches to fun filled water parks, from ancient markets and mosques to glittering shopping malls which rival anything seen in London, Paris and New York.

 The city of Dubai itself is effectively split from Deira in the north to Bur Dubai in the south, both insulated by the long azure curve of Dubai Creek.
 Taking an abra, or water-taxi, along the Creek you'll eventually reach the shallow lagoon, home to as many as 20,000 birds.
 Dubai is also home to the world-famous Palm islands, the largest artificial islands in the world.
 Holidays in Dubai wouldn't be complete without seeing them or even staying in one of the 5 star rooms located on the island.

 But it's for the beautiful beaches that holidays in Dubai are justly famed - the white-sand Gulf coastline is one of the world's most breathtaking vistas, and beaches such as Jumeirah and Al Mamzer make you question your proximity to the City, affording the opportunity for watersports, picnics and walks in the many parks and forests that dot the landscape.